jbon/Best-Practices-of-Open-Source-Mechanical-Hardware/Best Practices of Open Source Mechanical Hardware.md

     -   How are contributions evaluated and integrated?

+    -   What is the roadmap of your project?

     -   What rules and guidelines should be followed when contributing to the project?